Updated January 11, 2022

-But if you haven’t upgraded your cord cutting gear and gadgets since you first cut the cord, the devices you rely on for your daily dose of TV may be better suited for an episode of Antiques Roadshow than streaming your favorite primetime programs.
+If you haven’t upgraded your TV gear and gadgets since you first moved away from cable, the devices you rely on for your daily dose of TV may be better suited for an episode of Antiques Roadshow than streaming your favorite primetime programs.
+With major holiday sales around the corner, we’re here to help you to find out if your TV setup needs an update.

-Out-of-Date Roku Models
+#1 Out-of-Date Roku Models

 Most US households were still paying for cable TV when Roku launched its first streaming device in 2008.
 As you can imagine that ‘vintage’ square Roku XD/S belongs in the electronics recycling bin!